 Watch the video below for our Creative Lead Ben’s top 5 pieces of video production equipment.

 Read the rest of the post for the full rundown of everything a video agency might offer!
-We’ve also explained why they’re advantageous to have at your disposal.
+We also explain why they’re advantageous to have at your disposal.

 Cameras and related accessories